FuzzyBunnys/FusorResearchReading/index.md

 - [The Most Important Software Innovations](https://dwheeler.com/innovation/innovation.html)- David A. Wheeler - A fascinating list focused specifically on software.
 Of note is that virtually all things had earlier beginnings than I suspected.
 - [Computer Science Education: Where Are the Software Engineers of Tomorrow?](http://www.cs.fsu.edu/~gaitrosd/classes/CEN4010/Articles/DewarSchonberg.pdf) - Dr. Robert Dewar and Dr. Edmond Schonberg - A nice overview of the importance of learning how to do things of sufficient complexity from the start.
 A good overview of the utility of formal methods in languages like Ada.
 - [Big Ball of Mud](http://www.laputan.org/mud/) - Brian Foote and Joseph Yoder - A wonderful attempt to grapple with how code often exists in the real world compared to the ideal theoretical design patterns we often are taught.
 - [Separation Logic](http://www0.cs.ucl.ac.uk/staff/p.ohearn/SeparationLogic/Separation_Logic/SL_Home.html) - Peter O'Hearn - To be honest I only skimmed this one.
 I think it's a logical method of dealing with some thorny problems when program verification is a goal.
 Seems to have an ability to deal with pointers and some other intertwined structures.
 Just didn't have the heart to dig into the details and eat the math.
+- [A PERSONAL HISTORY OF APL](https://ed-thelen.org/comp-hist/APL-hist.html#SUP) -Michael S. Montalbano- Reminiscences about a language that is very different from the usual ones.
+- [Program Development by Stepwise Refinement](https://oberoncore.ru/_media/library/wirth_program_development_by_stepwise_refinement2.pdf) -Niklaus Wirth- How to program from a great.

 **Websites**
 -  [Why I no longer recommend Julia](https://yuri.is/not-julia/) - ruh-roh.